Muscle Coactivation in the Sky: Geometry and Pareto Optimality of Energy vs. Aerodynamic Promptness and Multirotors as Variable Stiffness Actuators: Math Preliminary 2: Multi-Objective Optimization Alongside Density on Fibers

-The interaction between objectives is critically \emph{fiber-dependent}.
-As the task $w$ moves in $\mathcal{B}$, or as the feasibility region $\mathcal{A}$ slices different partitions of the full fiber $\fiber{w}$, the topology and geometry of the feasible fiber $\tilde{\fiber{w}}$ can change dramatically (e.g., from compact to non-compact).
-This shift can completely alter the interplay between the objectives.
-For instance, consider the constraint $x|x| + y|y| = w$ with $w > 0$.
-If the feasibility region restricts the system to $x, y > 0$, the feasible fiber $\tilde{\fiber{w}}$ is a compact circular arc ($x^2 + y^2 = w$), where continuous objectives naturally attain finite minima.
-In contrast, if the feasibility region restricts the system to $x < 0, y > 0$, $\tilde{\fiber{w}}$ becomes a non-compact hyperbolic branch ($-x^2 + y^2 = w$).
-The geometry and direction of the fiber are fundamentally transformed compared to the previous case.
-This topological shift reshapes the restricted gradients, and antagonistic costs may now drive solutions toward infinity along distinct branches, creating an entirely different conflict regime.
-Thus, whether two costs are ``friends'' or ``enemies'' is not an absolute property of the costs themselves, but depends entirely on the specific \emph{feasible fiber} $\tilde{\fiber{w}}$ they are currently restricted to.
+The interaction between energetic cost and kinematic density is critically \emph{fiber-dependent}.
+As the task $w$ changes in $\mathcal{W}$, or as the feasibility subset $\overline{\mathcal{V}}$ bounds different regions of the full fiber, the topology of $\tilde{\mathcal{F}}_w$ can undergo fundamental transformations (e.g., from compact to non-compact sets).

+For example, consider an abstract task constraint $v_1|v_1| + v_2|v_2| = w$ with $w > 0$ (see Sec.~\ref{sec:case_study}).
+If $\overline{\mathcal{V}}$ restricts operations to the first quadrant ($v_1, v_2 > 0$), the feasible fiber is a compact circular arc $v_1^2 + v_2^2 = w$.
+Continuous objectives evaluated along this compact arc naturally attain finite minimizers in close proximity.
+Conversely, if $\overline{\mathcal{V}}$ restricts operations to $v_1 < 0, v_2 > 0$, the feasible fiber transforms into a non-compact hyperbolic branch $-v_1^2 + v_2^2 = w$.
+Antagonistic objective gradients may now drive solutions toward infinity along diverging branches, creating a fundamentally different operational regime.
+Thus, whether density and energy are cooperative or conflicting is not an absolute property of the scalar fields themselves, but depends inherently on the geometry of the specific feasible fiber $\tilde{\mathcal{F}}_w$ being traversed when restricted to $\overline{\mathcal{V}}$.